Etiology and PathogenesisTop

 1. Symptoms: The characteristic triad of symptoms of gastrointestinal obstruction, which may include abdominal pain, nausea and vomiting, and retention of gas and stools.
 Typically the pain is paroxysmal and crampy.
 If pain character changes to being constant and either focal or diffuse, it should be suspicious for bowel ischemia or necrosis with accompanying peritonitis.

 2. Signs: Attention on general inspection should be paid to signs of toxicity or hypoperfusion.
 Volume status assessment should be performed.
 Abdominal examination should be undertaken, with careful inspection of the entire abdomen and inguinofemoral region for signs of either surgical scars or herniae.
 High-pitched tinkling bowel sounds have been described in small bowel obstruction.
+Percussion may reveal lack of liver dullness as a sign of complications (hollow viscus perforation).
 Palpation should assess for evidence of herniae and for any evidence of peritoneal irritation.
 A rapidly deteriorating clinical status or physical examination may indicate intestinal necrosis.
 It is important to note that by the time the patient manifests evidence of peritonitis, irreversible ischemia or bowel necrosis has usually developed.

 It is crucial to promptly establish indications for surgery in patients with strangulation and subsequent intestinal ischemia.
 Diagnostic clues may be provided by examination of the inguinal areas (hernia), presence of postoperative scars (adhesive bands), and history of alternating constipation and diarrhea, as well as progressive impairment of stool and gas passage (colorectal cancer).
 Digital rectal examination may reveal an anal or rectal tumor or impacted feces.